 A nurse practitioner from the Toronto Centre for Liver Disease Liver Clinic where she had worked for 38 years, retired in Sept 2024

-Had clinical expertise on viral hepatitis B and C, and cirrhosis
+A nurse expert on managing patients with viral hepatitis B and C, and cirrhosis

 A nurse practitioner from the Toronto Centre for Liver Disease Liver Clinic where she had worked for 38 years, retired in Sept 2024

-Had clinical expertise on viral hepatitis B and C, and cirrhosis
+A nurse expert on managing patients with viral hepatitis B and C, and cirrhosis

-Recipient of many awards including the most prestigious Queen Elizabth II Diamond Jubilee Medal Award in 2012, and the King Charles III Coronation Medal in 2024, for the decades of dedicated work to the liver community
+Recipient of the prestigious Queen Elizabeth II Diamond Jubilee Medal Award in 2012, and the King Charles III Coronation Medal in 2024, for the decades of dedicated work to the liver community

 To establish a nationwide platform that enables patients with hepatitis B and their families to connect and access essential support